ericglau/openzeppelin-upgrades/README.md

 ## How do the plugins work?

-Both plugins provide functions which take care of managing upgradeable deployments of your contracts.
+The plugins provide functions which take care of managing upgradeable deployments of your contracts.

 For example, `deployProxy` does the following:

 1. Validate that the implementation is [upgrade safe](https://docs.openzeppelin.com/upgrades-plugins/faq#what-does-it-mean-for-a-contract-to-be-upgrade-safe)

-2. Deploy a [proxy admin](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-a-proxy-admin) for your project (if needed)

-3. Check if there is an [implementation contract](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-an-implementation-contract) deployed with the same bytecode, and deploy one if not
+2. Check if there is an [implementation contract](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-an-implementation-contract) deployed with the same bytecode, and deploy one if not

-4. Create and initialize the proxy contract
+3. Create and initialize the proxy contract, along with a [proxy admin](https://docs.openzeppelin.com/upgrades-plugins/faq#what-is-a-proxy-admin) (if needed)

 And when you call `upgradeProxy`: